VinUni Banner

-Program 1: Research Project Grant
+Sub-program 1: Research Project Grant

-Program 1: Research Project Grant
+Sub-program 1: Research Project Grant

-1. UROP Credit Requirement
+1. Undergraduate Research Opportunities Program (UROP) Credit Requirement

-• Priority will be given to students who have completed at least 01 UROP credit course (UROP1010/ 2010/ 3010/ 4010).
+• Priority will be given to applicants who have successfully completed at least one UROP credit course.

 2. Faculty Supervision